splunk/observability-workshop/content/en/imt/dashboards/signalflow.md

 You will see the SignalFlow code that composes the chart we were working on.
 You can now edit the SignalFlow directly within the UI.
 Our documentation has the [full list](https://dev.splunk.com/observability/docs/signalflow/function_method_list) of SignalFlow functions and methods.

-Also, you can copy the SignalFlow and use it when interacting with the API or with Terraform to enable [Monitoring as Code](../../monitoring-as-code/index.html)
+Also, you can copy the SignalFlow and use it when interacting with the API or with Terraform to enable Monitoring as Code.

 ![Code](../../images/show-signalflow.png)